DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 #### Implementation
 This must be implemented in the [bind list update algorithm](#bind-list-update-algorithm).
 After we've found all eligible nodes, we must check for conflicts between any Press and Long Press eligible binds, and any Hold binds that were active on the previous frame and are not eligible on this frame.

 <span style="page-break-after: always"></span>

+### Range control conflicts
+If two different binds use the same [range control](#input-control), e.g. the same joystick on an Xbox controller, and their buttons are activated at the same time, then the binds are potentially conflicting.

+If both binds consume only a single axis, and they don't consume the same axis, then they are not in conflict.

+If one bind consumes all axes, and the other bind consumes only a single axis, then the binds are in conflict.
+The conflict should be resolved by forcing the other bind to act as though it consumes only the other, still-available, axis.

+If both binds consume the same single axis, or if both binds consume all axes, then the binds are in conflict.
+The [specificity](#specificity) of each bind should be compared: if one is less specific than the other, then the less-specific bind should be prevented from activating at all.

+These conflicts are not regarded as occurring across time; they occur only within a single frame.

+#### Examples
+Consider the following binds:

+* Hold *nothing* :: Left Stick
+* Hold RT :: Left Stick Y

+When the right trigger on the controller is held, and the left stick is moved, these binds conflict.
+The conflict should be resolved by feeding only X-axis stick movement to the former bind.

+Consider the following binds:

+* Hold *nothing* :: Right Stick
+* Hold B :: Right Stick

+When the B button on the controller is held, and the right stick is moved, these binds conflcit.
+The conflict should be resolved by allowing only the latter bind to activate, as its attendant button combination is more specific.

+<span style="page-break-after: always"></span>